kbengine/kbengine/README.md

 ##What is KBEngine?

-An open source MMOG server engine, Using a simple protocol will be able to make the client and server interaction, To use the KBEngine plugin quick combine with (Unity3D, OGRE, Cocos2d, HTML5, etc.) to form a complete client.
+An open source MMOG server engine, Using a simple protocol will be able to make the client and server interaction, To use the KBEngine-plugins quick combine with (Unity3D, OGRE, Cocos2d, HTML5, etc.) to form a complete client.

 Engine framework written using c++, Game logic layer using Python, developers do not need to re-implement some common server-side technology,